MrMugame/Raijin/README.md

 # Raijin

 This is a super simple weather station webinterface build using [Sveltekit](https://kit.svelte.dev/), [Sqlite3](https://www.sqlite.org/index.html) and [Pancake](https://pancake-charts.surge.sh/).
-It uses no client-side Javascript and can be build using `adapter-static`
+It uses no client-side Javascript and is a technical demonstration and not meant to be used anywhere

 ## Building